csakig/HR-Attrition-Analytics/README.md

 ## 🚀 How to Use
 1. View the **Python Notebook** directly here on GitHub to see the code logic.
 2. Download the **.pbix file** to explore the interactive dashboard (requires Power BI Desktop).
-3. Read the **Thesis PDF** for the theoretical background and Hungarian context analysis.

 ---
 *Created by csakig*